Farming in the most efficient way is good for the environment, society and business.

 Chiquita promotes an extensive Child Rights study in Panama and Costa Rica.

 Chiquita supports the global scientific congress (ICCP) in Boston to combat Panama disease TR4.

 Food and Safety certifications

 G.A.P. stands for Good Agricultural Practice – and GLOBAL G.A.P. is the worldwide standard that assures it.
 They are a global organization with a crucial objective: safe, sustainable agriculture worldwide.
-Global G.A.P members set voluntary standards for the certification of agricultural products around the globe, creating private sector incentives for agricultural producers worldwide to adopt safe and sustainable practices in agriculture.
+Global G.A.P members set voluntary standards for the certification of agricultural products around the globe, creating private-sector incentives for agricultural producers worldwide to adopt safe and sustainability practices in agriculture.

 Social Accountability International’s SA8000 labour rights standard is one of the world’s pre-eminent social standards.
 SA8000 ensures that our company observes the ILO Core Conventions that prohibit forced labour, child labour and discrimination and permit freedom of association and the right of employees to bargain collectively.
 Simply put, this is the right of employees to freely join unions and to make representation to the employer (often through a trade union representative) to negotiate working terms (wages, hours, rules) and conditions.

 Under the terms of the SA8000 we may not discriminate against employees (on the grounds of gender, race, religion, orientation) or tolerate abuse and harassment.
 We are also required to comply with all applicable laws, to have the procedures and processes in place to protect our employees’ health and enable them to work safely, to offer compensation (sufficient to meet the basic needs of employees and their families) when appropriate and to comply with industry standards and national laws on working hours.